ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 **Publication date and software version**

-Published August, 2019.
+Published February, 2020.
 Based on GUIslice API Library 0.13.0

 **Copyright**

-This document is Copyright © 2019,2018 by Paul Conti.
+This document is Copyright © 2020,2019,2018 by Paul Conti.
 You may distribute or modify it under the terms of the MIT License.  https://opensource.org/licenses/MIT

-GUIslice CopyRight (c) Calvin Hass 2016-2019
+GUIslice Copyright (c) Calvin Hass 2016-2020

 All trademarks within this guide belong to their legitimate owners.